-Pete leads our team working for a consortium of developers comprising CG Fry, Morrish Builders and Wainhomes (SW) Holdings providing engineering input into this groundbreaking scheme.
+Pete leads our team working for a consortium of developers comprising CG Fry, Morrish Homes and Wainhomes providing engineering input into this groundbreaking scheme.
 Pete's principal role has been overseeing the detailed design of phases of the scheme as well as coordinating technical matters for various outline planning applications.

 Pete has been closely involved in the masterplanning process for the development which has been dictated by exemplar sustainability drivers.
 These include sustainable transport infrastructure which provides and promotes alternative transport uses, employment opportunities within the development to reduce commuting requirements, provision of strategic green infrastructure and incorporation of SuDS within these to create green/blue corridors whilst complimenting ecological requirements and food strategies with various allotments/edible streets.